levibostian/ExpressjsBlanky/README.md

 Run `docker logs db` anytime you wish to see if the database has started successfully.
 Check the logs in there to see if it looks good.

+- Proxy

+In order for you to be able to use a domain name with your API, you need a proxy server to forward your request to your application running.
+It's recommended to use the tool, [traefik](https://traefik.io/).
+There is a sample traefik setup already for you in the `traefik/` directory.
+Check out the README there to learn more.

 - Next it is time to start up your application.

-First off, this project is setup to using a CI server to test, build, and deploy your application for you.
-After you configure it, your CI server will take care of all of this work for you.
-However, I will still include the directions below for how to deploy manually so you can setup your server for CI deployments.
+This project is setup to using a CI server to test, build, and deploy your application for you.
+As long as a database is running and you edit the file `bin/ci/deploy.rb`, then the CI will take care of all deployments.

-First, create a docker network: `docker network create nginx-proxy-network`.

-- Decide what URL you would like to host your application under.
-I usually use subdomains. `api.yourdomain.com` for production and `beta-api.yourdomain.com` for beta.
-- Go into your DNS settings for your site (I prefer Cloudflare for instant propigation) and change your DNS for your subdomain you want to host your app under.
-We need this to get SSL running.
-- Open the file `docker/app/docker-compose.beta.override.yml` for beta and `docker/app/docker-compose.prod.override.yml` for production.
-Edit the variables: `VIRTUAL_HOST` and `LETSENCRYPT_HOST` to your domain you are using to host your app.
-- Build, test, and push the Docker image to AWS ECR. `./bin/app/build-test-deploy-docker-image.sh beta` and `./bin/app/deployment.sh beta` for a beta application and `./bin/app/build-test-deploy-docker-image.sh prod` and `./bin/app/deployment.sh prod` for production.
-You will need to set some environment variables on your system to get this to work successfully!
+So, all you need to do to deploy your code is to make a git tag.
+It's recommended to do this off of the master branch.
+Create a git tag named `0.1.0-staging` to deploy to staging.
+Create a git tag named `0.1.0` to deploy to production.

 # DB migrations

+_Note:_ You must create a migration for all database operations _including_ the very first initial database create.
+It's highly recommended to not use `sequelize.sync()` unless it's for testing and development.

 - To create a migration file for sequelize, run command: `npm run db:migrate:create --name describe-migration-here`
 - Open up this new migration file created under `migrations/` directory.
 Edit it to code that runs the migration.
 Check out [the docs](http://docs.sequelizejs.com/manual/tutorial/migrations.html) on how to program migration code.